nttlevine/nttlevine.github.io/cv/index.md

 ### Teaching
 #### Purdue
-Teaching Assistant for Principles of Interviewing (COM325) at Purdue University under Traci Latoz in West Lafayette, IN; June 2022-August 2022
+Instructor for "Principles of Interviewing" (COM325) at Purdue University under Traci Latoz in West Lafayette, IN; June 2022-August 2022

-Teaching Assistant for Introduction to Communication Theory (COM102) at Purdue University under Dr. Glenn Sparks in West Lafayette, IN; January 2020-May 2020, August 2020-December 2020 & August 2021-December 2021
+Instructor for "Introduction to Communication Theory" (COM102) at Purdue University under Dr. Glenn Sparks in West Lafayette, IN; January 2020-May 2020, August 2020-December 2020 & August 2021-December 2021

-Instructor for Introduction to Organizational Communication (COM324) at Purdue University under Dr. Robin Clair in West Lafayette, IN; August 2020-December 2020 & August 2021-December 2021
+Instructor for "Introduction to Organizational Communication" (COM324) at Purdue University under Dr. Robin Clair in West Lafayette, IN; August 2020-December 2020 & August 2021-December 2021

-Instructor for Introduction to Communication Theory (COM102) at Purdue University under Dr. Howard Sypher in West Lafayette, IN; May 2021-June 2021
+Instructor for "Introduction to Communication Theory" (COM102) at Purdue University under Dr. Howard Sypher in West Lafayette, IN; May 2021-June 2021

-Teaching Assistant for Critical Perspectives in Communication (COM204) at Purdue University under Dr. Josh Boyd in West Lafayette, IN; January 2021-May 2021
+Teaching Assistant for "Critical Perspectives in Communication" (COM204) at Purdue University under Dr. Josh Boyd in West Lafayette, IN; January 2021-May 2021

-Instructor for Presentational Speaking at Purdue University (COM114) under Dr. Jennifer Hall in West Lafayette, IN; August 2019-August 2020
+Instructor for "Presentational Speaking" at Purdue University (COM114) at Purdue University under Dr. Jennifer Hall in West Lafayette, IN; August 2019-August 2020

 #### IUPUI
-Teaching Assistant for Low-Wage Labor in a Global Economy (Inside-Out Program) at Indiana University-Purdue University Indianapolis & Dove Recovery House for Women under Dr. Susan Hyatt in Indianapolis, IN; January 2019-May 2019
+Teaching Assistant for "Low-Wage Labor in a Global Economy" (Inside-Out Program) at Indiana University-Purdue University Indianapolis & Dove Recovery House for Women under Dr. Susan Hyatt in Indianapolis, IN; January 2019-May 2019

 #### Additional Teaching
 Recreational Art Instructor for Purdue Graduate Student Government in West Lafayette, IN; February 2019-November 2021

-### Other Experience
+### Other Work Experience
 Book Indexer for Conflict and Peace: Transforming Conflict and Building Peace under Dr. Stacey Connaughton in West Lafayette, IN; November 2020- July 2020

 Program Specialist II with Tacoma Community College Workforce Education under Kelli Johnston and Pwint Koko in Tacoma, WA; January 2017-July 2017